githubmave/Sprint1-ko-wai-koe-2/matthew-sewhoy.md

-Where I've live and mostly grew up: Wellington
+Where I live and mostly grew up: Wellington
-Where I'm from: Dunedin
+Where I'm originally from: Dunedin
 Name: Matthew Sew Hoy